BGaunitz/elk-stack-docker/Readme.md

 1. Create necessary project directories and config files
    - Run `init-project.sh`
-2. Configure -> See Configuration
+1. Configure -> See Configuration
-2. Generate certificates and keys
+1. Generate certificates and keys
   - Run `generate-certs.sh -a` to generate CA, server and client (all) keys and certificates **(Recommended for first usage)**
   - Run `generate-certs.sh -s` to server keys and certificates
   - Run `generate-certs.sh -c` to client keys and certificates
-3. Run docker-compose
+1. Run docker-compose
   - `docker-compose up -d --build`

 ## Example / Test Setup

   1. Create necessary project directories and config files
     - Run `init-project.sh`
-  2. Generate certificates and keys
+  1. Generate certificates and keys
     - Run `generate-certs.sh -a` to generate CA, server and client (all) keys and certificates
-  3. Copy client certificates to filebeat directory
+  1. Copy client certificates to filebeat directory
     - Run `install-test-certs.sh`
+  1. Run docker-compose
+    - `docker-compose -f docker-compose.test.yml up -d --build`
-  4. Open `localhost:5601` in browser to access Kibana
+  1. Open `localhost:5601` in browser to access Kibana
+    - **Start up of Kibana may take a few minutes**
     - `user: kibana`
     - `password: kibana`
     - Create index
     - one log entry per second should appear

 ## Configuration